osx-provisioner/mac_maker/README.md

 A portable single binary configuration tool for OSX machines.

 - Brings [Ansible](https://www.ansible.com/) powered Configuration Management to your Mac.
-- Install all the apps you need, and configure your Mac exactly how you like it.
-- Mix and match existing Ansible roles such [asdf](https://github.com/osx-provisioner/role-asdf), [ClamAV](https://github.com/osx-provisioner/role-clamav) and [Homeshick](https://github.com/osx-provisioner/role-homeshick) with the huge array of Mac roles on [Ansible Galaxy](https://galaxy.ansible.com/).
+- Mix and match existing Ansible roles such [asdf](https://github.com/osx-provisioner/role-asdf), [clamav](https://github.com/osx-provisioner/role-clamav) and [homeshick](https://github.com/osx-provisioner/role-homeshick) with the huge array of Mac roles on [Ansible Galaxy](https://galaxy.ansible.com/).

+### Generate a consistent, reproducible "profile" of your machine

+- Start with a freshly installed Mac, and apply a `Mac Maker Profile` to add all the customizations and applications you want.
+- Alternatively, start with an existing Mac you already use, and incrementally build a `Mac Maker Profile` putting all your existing apps and customizations under version control.

 ### Master Branch Builds
 - GitHub: